jcosborn/qex/docs/gauge_kernels.md

 `gaugeUtils.plan(shifts=false)` factors matrix symbols by link direction/offset, without field shifts.
 Only coefficients reaching requested outputs are evaluated.
-Zero-weight families are absent from paths/halos/plans; plaquettes vanish above order three. `LoopWork` reuses aligned per-thread site scratch, with no intermediate lattice fields.
+Zero-weight families are absent from paths/halos/plans; plaquettes vanish above order three. `loopAction`/`loopDeriv` reuse aligned per-thread site scratch and no intermediate lattice fields; the rectangle/parallelogram subset routes, first derivative and subset Hessian, use the workspace's scratch gauge, and the full Hessian uses its transporters.

 For plaquettes,